Unique IDs for use at clinics and for integration of systems in South Africa

 The master thesis should find pros and cons of different ways of identifying patients in South Africa, seen from the view of the patients, health workers and needs for system integration.

-The thesis will be sponsored from the project Scholarly Health Informatics Learning, and it will be carried out in collaboration with the partners School of Information and Communication Technology, Nelson Mandela Metropolitan University and School of Public Health (SOPH), University of Western Cape.
+The thesis will be sponsored from the Scholarly Health Informatics Learning exchange programme, and it will be carried out in collaboration with the partners School of Information and Communication Technology, Nelson Mandela Metropolitan University and School of Public Health (SOPH), University of Western Cape.
 Fieldwork in South Africa is required, and it might be possible also to do course work at the SOPH.

 Before 2. semester, you should take the DHIS2 Fundamentals Academy (online).